-These files serve as an example of proper CSV formatting for successfull Import of links
+These files serve as an example of proper CSV formatting for successful Import of links

 Values are shown enclosed in double quotes - not required, but recommended if URLs contain any spaces or unusual symbols.